Particular/docs.particular.net/samples/fullduplex/sample.md

 - nservicebus/full-duplex-sample
 ---

+> [!NOTE]
-NOTE: [Sagas](/nservicebus/sagas/) is a better approach when responses must be correlated to requests as they provide message-to-state correlation out of the box.
+> [Sagas](/nservicebus/sagas/) is a better approach when responses must be correlated to requests as they provide message-to-state correlation out of the box.

 Run the solution.
 Two console applications start-up, `Client` and `Server.`